Critical Comments Flow Freely from Parents

 - "Don't lie to me."

-By giving attention to misbehavior, we actually increase the chance that the misbehavior will be repeated.
-This isn't what we want!
+Whenever you find yourself yelling at your kids or nagging them, you are focusing on the behavior you don't want.
+By giving attention to misbehavior, you unintentionally increase the chance that the misbehavior will be repeated.
+This isn't what you want!

-One example comes from a mom in one of my parenting classes who was complaining about how her 2-year-old son was driving her crazy with his screaming.
+One example comes from a mom who was complaining about how her 2-year-old son was driving her crazy with his screaming.
 Whenever he was frustrated, he would scream at the top of his lungs.
-Typically she would stop whatever she was working on, go find him and help him resolve the problem.
+Usually she would stop whatever she was working on, go find him and help him resolve the problem.
 She found it especially irritating when she was busy preparing dinner and he kept interrupting her with his screaming.

 Paying Attention to Good Behavior